Socialist economics: Anarchist economics

 Anarchist economics is the set of theories and practices of economics and economic activity within the political philosophy of anarchism.

-Pierre Joseph Proudhon was involved with the Lyons mutualists and later adopted the name to describe his own teachings.
+Pierre-Joseph Proudhon was involved with the Lyons mutualists and later adopted the name to describe his own teachings.
 Mutualism is an anarchist school of thought that originates in the writings of Pierre-Joseph Proudhon, who envisioned a society where each person might possess a means of production, either individually or collectively, with trade representing equivalent amounts of labor in the free market.
 Integral to the scheme was the establishment of a mutual-credit bank that would lend to producers at a minimal interest rate, just high enough to cover administration.
 Mutualism is based on a labor theory of value that holds that when labor or its product is sold, in exchange, it ought to receive goods or services embodying "the amount of labor necessary to produce an article of exactly similar and equal utility".
-Receiving anything less would be considered exploitation, theft of labor, or usury.

 Collectivist anarchism is a revolutionary doctrine that advocates the abolition of the state and private ownership of the means of production.
 Instead, it envisions the means of production being owned collectively and controlled and managed by the producers themselves.
 Once collectivization takes place, workers' salaries would be determined in democratic organizations based on the amount of time they contributed to production.
 These salaries would be used to purchase goods in a communal market.
-Collectivist anarchism is most commonly associated with Mikhail Bakunin, the anti-authoritarian sections of the First International, and the early Spanish anarchist movement.